 What To Wear & Pack For Legoland Windsor In Spring/Summer

 Even when visiting in spring and summer when the weather is nicer it is still good to be prepared.
-The best way to do that is to wear layers which you can put on and take off weather dependent.
-That way you can wear nice summer clothes while its hot but have the back up of a raincoat incase it starts to drizzle.
+The best way to do that is to wear layers that you can put on and take off weather dependent.
+That way you can wear nice summer clothes while its hot but have the backup of a raincoat in case it starts to drizzle.

 Light Jackets & Jumpers

 Though the weather can be glorious you might want to pack a light jacket or jumper for when on rides, if the weather changes or if the sun goes down in the evening and you are still at the park.